ppy/osu-wiki/news/2026/2026-08-26-aspire-6-voting.md

 We mentioned that the exact categories and rewards will be confirmed after submissions close.
 After tallying the entries, we'll be locking down the voting phase to the following format:

-- **osu!:** Prizes are split between *Visual Spectacle* and *Innovative Gameplay* categories, which one winning Aspirant and two runner-ups each.
+- **osu!:** Prizes are split between *Visual Spectacle* and *Innovative Gameplay* categories, with one winning Aspirant and two runner-ups each.
 You get to cast 3 votes.
 - **osu!taiko:** There will be one winning Aspirant.
 You get to cast 1 vote.
 - **osu!catch:** There will be one winning Aspirant.
 You get to cast 1 vote.
 - **osu!mania:** There will be one winning Aspirant and one runner-up.
 You get to cast 2 votes.